thomazyazima/thomazyazima.github.io/week-1/3-git-started/readme.md

 #### Cloning a repository with the command line
 Now we want to bring the repository to our computer.
 There is a series of commands we can use to do this.

+First, open your terminal and check where you are (type `pwd`).
+You NEVER want to clone a repository into another local github repository, so **always** make sure you are the correct directory, like your Desktop or a phase-0 folder.

 The first step is to get the URL of the repo.
 This is found here:

 ![repository-url](../imgs/repository-url.png)

 Mine says SSH URL.
 If you have your SSH key set up with Github you can use this.
 Otherwise click HTTPS and use that URL.
 Copy this URL to your clipboard.

-Now you can open your command line, navigate to the directory where you want to add the repo using `cd` and then type this command:

 `git clone URL_THAT_YOU_COPIED `